How to safely reopen your salon during the COVID-19 pandemic.

 Display a sign on your front reception desk asking clients to pay by card only.
 Also, provide signage with regards to the steps you are asking your clients to take, such as wearing a mask or checking their temperature upon arrival.

 Place instructional handwashing posters in your staff room or near hand basins to remind staff of required cleaning and personal hygiene duties.
+Click here to download free printable salon COVID-19 Posters.

 The back of the toilet door is an excellent place to display instructional posters as they are sure to be seen and read.